 If the CMTS responds positively (i.e., with a Gate-Set-Ack), it includes a GateID.
 As in IPCablecom-T, the GateID acts as an authorization token.
-Unlike IPCablecom-T, the token is not ultimately passed to the client (since Client Type 1 endpoints have no knowledge of IPCablecom); instead it is held by the Policy Server (if stateful) and by the Application Manager, thus allowing them to issue commands pertaining to this session to the CMTS, either directly in the case of the Policy Server, or indirectly via the Policy Server in the case of the Application Manager.
+Unlike IPCablecom-T, the token is not ultimately passed to the client (since Client Type 1 endpoints have no knowledge of IPCablecom); instead it is held by the Policy Server (if stateful) and by the Application Manager, thus allowing them to issue commands pertaining to this session of the CMTS, either directly in the case of the Policy Server, or indirectly via the Policy Server in the case of the Application Manager.

-5.2.3.4 Record Keeping Server and Policy Server Interface (pkt-mm-4) and Record Keeping Server and CMTS Interface (pkt-mm-5)
+5.2.3.4 Record keeping server and policy server interface (pkt-mm-4) and record keeping server and CMTS interface (pkt-mm-5)

 The interfaces into the Record Keeping Server from the Policy Server and the CMTS are identical to the equivalent interfaces (from CMS and CMTS, respectively) in IPCablecom-T (see [10]).

 These interfaces are used to carry IPCablecom Event Messages, which use RADIUS formatting.
 In IPCablecom Multimedia, Event Messages carry detailed information pertaining to the service delivered, including the exact time that service flows are created and deleted and (optionally) the amount of traffic that passed over the service flow while it was in existence.